scala-js/scala-js-website/doc/export-to-javascript.md

 disambiguate, the methods in the error messages will be prefixed by `$js$exported$prop$`.

+### Export fields directly declared in constructors
+If you want to export fields that are directly declared in a class constructor, you'll have to use the `@field` meta annotation to avoid annotating the constructor arguments (exporting an argument is nonsensical and will fail):

+{% highlight scala %}
+import scala.annotation.meta.field

+class Point(
+    @(JSExport @field) val x: Double,
+    @(JSExport @field) val y: Double)

+// Also applies to case classes case class Point(
+    @(JSExport @field) x: Double,
+    @(JSExport @field) y: Double)
+{% endhighlight %}

 ## Automatically exporting descendent objects
 Sometimes it is desirable to automatically export all descendent objects of a given trait or class.
 You can use the